 The WiSe Scheme seeks to minimise unintentional disturbance through

-working with operators of service and support boats that may interact with marine wildlife, and
+working with operators of service and support boats that may interact with marine wildlife; and

 liaising with key conservation agencies and organisations to offer advice and guidance.

-Over 1000 operators/marine professionals have now attended one or more of our WiSe courses, designed to ensure a solid understanding of how best to approach and interact with marine wildlife species, and focus on ways they can help minimise any unintentional disturbance from their activities on, in or near the water.
+Thousands of operators/marine professionals have now attended one or more of our WiSe courses, designed to ensure a solid understanding of how best to approach and interact with marine wildlife species, and focus on ways they can help minimise any unintentional disturbance from their activities on, in or near the water.

 WiSe has developed Codes of Conduct to promote safe and sustainable watching our our basking sharks, whales, dolphins, seals and seabirds.
 All WiSe trained individuals have agreed to abide by the appropriate Codes for the wildlife they encounter.

 There are primarily three levels of WiSe Scheme training (see below for more detail):